Presentation and Formatting for French Politics

-Articles should be in English, typed in double spacing (including all notes and references) on one side only of the paper, preferably A4 or US standard size, with pages numbered.
+Articles should be in fluent academic English, typed in double spacing (including all notes and references) on one side only of the paper, preferably A4 or US standard size, with pages numbered.

 Articles should not normally exceed 8,000 words in length.
 Print a word count at the end of the text, together with the date of the manuscript.
 Provide an abstract of no more than 125 words with the article, plus a list of up to 6 keywords suitable for indexing and abstracting services.
-Give authors' full postal and e-mail addresses as well as telephone and fax numbers.
+Give authors' full postal and e-mail addresses as well as telephone.

 Keep textual notes to a minimum, indicate them with superscript numbers, and provide the note text as a list at the end of the article before the references.
 Please do not use footnotes.

 When submitting manuscripts for review, please place figures and tables in their appropriate locations in the text.

 References in the text

 The whole citation should follow the Harvard style, enclosed within parentheses (author surname, year) if not a natural part of the surrounding sentence; the year should be enclosed within parentheses if the names do form a natural part of the surrounding sentence.
 Citations of works by two authors should have ‘and’ (not an ampersand) between the names.
 Citations of works by three or more authors should have the first author followed by et al in italics with no trailing stop.

 Publications by the same author(s) in the same year should be identified with a, b, c (e.g. 2008a, 2008b) closed up to the year.